 When a person wears the same pair of shoes for a long period of time, parts of the shoes wear out more than others based on how the person walks and distributes his or her weight.
 Once shoes wear out, the feet are not properly supported.
 This scenario is also true for horseshoes and hooves.

-– Heels: Heels grow at an angle.
+Heels grow at an angle.
 As seen in the image of the horse with the long toe, the angle continues under the foot because it is not trimmed.
-As the heel grows under the foot, it effects how the horse bears its weight.
-As the coronary band (where the hoof and hairline meet) bends down into the hoof, the hoof wall will eventually crack to relive the pressure.
+As the heel grows under the foot, it affects how the horse bears its weight.
+As the coronary band (where the hoof and hairline meet) bends down into the hoof, the hoof wall will eventually crack to relieve the pressure.
 A photo of a healthy, trimmed hoof is pictured on the right.

-Often times, a horse becomes lame when it has a Quarter Crack, and it can become very lame if the condition is not treated.
+A horse becomes lame when it has a Quarter Crack, although it can worsen if the condition is not treated.

 When a horse is diagnosed with a Quarter Crack, it’s important to apply support to its hooves.
 Vettec Equi-Pak and Equi-Build are supportive pour-in pad materials that work well for this issue.
 Equi-Pak can be injected under a pad, or used as a pad itself since it bonds well to the sole and frog.